shubham0d/SymBlock/README.md

 # SymBlock
-A Ongoing project to detect and block Elevation of privilege using Symbolic links
+An Ongoing project to detect and block Elevation of privilege using Symbolic links